Supreme Court Justice Ruth Bader Ginsburg dies at 87

 When Scalia died in 2016, also an election year, Senate Majority Leader Mitch McConnell refused to act on Obama's nomination of Judge Merrick Garland to fill the opening.
 The seat remained vacant until after Trump's surprising presidential victory.
 McConnell has said he would move to confirm a Trump nominee if there were a vacancy this year.

 Reached by phone late Friday, Sen. Lindsey Graham, R-S.C., the chairman of the Judiciary Committee, declined to disclose any plans.
-He said a statement would be forthcoming.
+He called Ginsburg a "trailblazer" and said, "While I had many differences with her on legal philosophy, I appreciate her service to our nation."

+Top Senate Democrat Chuck Schumer tweeted: "The American people should have a voice in the selection of their next Supreme Court Justice.
+Therefore, this vacancy should not be filled until we have a new president."

 Ginsburg authored powerful dissents of her own in cases involving abortion, voting rights and pay discrimination against women.
 She said some were aimed at swaying the opinions of her fellow judges while others were "an appeal to the intelligence of another day" in the hopes that they would provide guidance to future courts.